Morocco Basics

 Best Way to Travel to Morocco

 Traveling to and around Morocco is fairly easy due to the expansive and well-developed public transport network that the country enjoys.
 You can choose from traveling in trains, buses, and grand or petit taxis, depending on your preferences.
 Berber trucks and transit vans are perfectly suited for traveling to the more inaccessible regions of Morocco.
-However, it is ideal if you keep some buffer time in your hands while traveling around Morocco since public transport can sometimes be delayed and can ruin your schedule if you haven’t accounted for the same.
+It’s best to have some extra time when traveling in Morocco because public transportation can be delayed and ruin your schedule.

 The best way to come into Morocco for international travelers is undeniably via flights, as there are many direct flight routes that connect different countries to cities in Morocco like Marrakech and Casablanca.
 Moreover, there is an expansive local flight system available in Morocco that you can use to reduce travel time and cover large distances quickly.
-Traveling by rail is another option that you can avail of, as it is quite cheap when you compare it to the expense rail travel charges when in North America or Europe, and this well-established rail network comprehensively covers most cities that lie to the west of the Atlas Mountains.
+You can also choose to travel by rail, which is a cost-effective option compared to rail travel in North America or Europe.
+This well-established rail network covers most cities located west of the Atlas Mountains.

-The Petit Taxi is the next option that you could choose, and they are a great way to travel around Morocco.
+The Petit Taxi is the next option that you could choose, and they are a wonderful way to travel around Morocco.
 These taxis usually have the same color, depending on the city in Morocco that you hire them in.
 For example, the color for petit taxis in Marrakech is beige, and the same taxis have a turquoise color in Tangier.
-These taxis are, however, allowed to only travel within the limits of the city, and if you wish to travel outside the city to another village or town, booking a private car or any of the aforementioned options might be the best choice.

 Is it Safe to Travel to Morocco?

-Crime is another major concern that tourists must steer clear of when in Morocco.
+Another major concern for tourists in Morocco is crime.
 Panhandling, purse snatching, pickpocketing, theft, and harassment of women are among the most common crimes that tourists have to face when in Morocco.
 The use of dangerous arms and weapons has also happened in the past, which makes you consider proper safety protocols while traveling to the country.
 Avoiding back alleys, going out to isolated places, or women wandering the streets of Morocco alone is imperative if you want to protect yourself from such crimes.
 You also need to stay alert to scams that certain locals in Morocco try to carry out, whereby they pose as an official tour guide only to take you to a dangerous place or rip you off.
 Another scam that is quite prevalent is the practice of getting foreigners stoned using the abundance of marijuana available in Morocco and then proceeding to rob them or force them into an uncomfortable situation.
 Make sure that you say no to such tour guides and resist the urge to inhale weed or hashish from strangers if you want to keep yourself safe and protected in Morocco.

 Natural disasters occur rarely in Morocco.
 However, the region is prone to earthquakes, and two major earthquakes did happen in the years 1960 and 2004, which claimed many lives and caused immense destruction to property and livelihoods in the country.

-Morocco is fairly free from diseases, and there are no particular vaccinations that are recommended by health organizations and doctors that you should take before traveling to the country.
+Moroccans are generally healthy, so health organizations and doctors do not recommend any vaccinations before visiting.
 However, a case of rabies that occurred in 2018 and claimed the life of a British national has sparked debate over this issue.
 Therefore, if your travel itinerary consists of a lot of traveling outdoors, it might be ideal to get a rabies vaccine before embarking on your trip to Morocco.
-Travelers should also be wary of the ill effects that high altitudes can have on the human body, which may include Acute Mountain Sickness, and therefore take necessary precautions while traveling to the Atlas Mountains.
+Travelers should also be wary of the ill effects that high altitudes can have on the human body, which may include acute mountain sickness, and therefore take necessary precautions while traveling to the Atlas Mountains.

-Western Sahara is a disputed region in North Africa that Morocco claims to have sovereignty over over two-thirds of.
+Western Sahara is a disputed region in North Africa that Morocco claims to have sovereignty over two-thirds of.
 However, none of the member states belonging to the UN have recognized or supported that claim, and the Polisario Front Liberation, which controls the remaining one-third of this region, contests this occupation by Morocco vehemently.
-Although there has been a ceasefire between Morocco and the Polisario Front Liberation since 1991, the area remains quite volatile, with terrorist attacks and unexplored mines located in remote regions of this area being potent threats.
-Therefore, avoiding this unstable region is highly recommended while traveling to Morocco.
+Although there has been a ceasefire between Morocco and the Polisario Front Liberation since 1991, the area remains quite volatile, with terrorist attacks and unexplored mines located in remote regions of it being potent threats.
+Therefore, we highly recommend avoiding this unstable region while traveling to Morocco.
 If you happen to be caught in this region, evacuating you is near to impossible owing to a lack of diplomatic or consular presence and embassies.

 Travel to Morocco Visa